 If you are interested in exploring this kind of handwoven texture, I recommend UK weaver, Margo Selby’s book, Color and Texture in Weaving: 150 Contemporary Designs.
 Margo’s work specializes in designing 3D textiles for interiors.

-Adding texture in tapestry weaving…
+Adding texture in frame loom weaving…

-For the past couple months, I’ve been enchanted with the sculptural aesthetic of tapestry wall hangings that have started to re-emerge.
+For the past couple months, I’ve been enchanted with the sculptural aesthetic of woven wall hangings that have started to re-emerge.
 Created in fresh new colour palettes of millennial pink and celadon green, I’ve been curious about creating my own.
 I finally cobbled together this little weaving (above) to try out some tapestry techniques using wool spinning fibre or roving.

 When I weave scarves or shawls on my floor looms, I’m generally working with one warp yarn and one weft yarn.
 When combined, they produce a smooth, even and flat fabric.
 But a tapestry wall hanging is more graphic in design and more sculptural in form.
 Rather than creating a wearable fabric that needs to flex and conform to your body, tapestry is meant to produce a visual design.
 One that can feature bold shapes and colours as well as textures.